SilkRose/Pony/stories/deternal/deternal.md

 Rarity pulled Sweetie Belle into a hug.
 "Don't worry about me.
 Even after I'm gone, I'll always be in here."
 She pointed at Sweetie's heart.

-this only made Sweetie cry more.
+This only made Sweetie cry more.
 Rarity patted her on the back.

 Rarity seemed confused.
 "Is it just me or is the room spinning."
 She closed her eyes as her hooves started to slow down.